erikeldridge/erikeldridge.github.com/_posts/2018-01-20-walnut-guild.md

 Something about the soil makes me think it's poor.
 It's clay to begin with, but also full of gravel, construction debris and covered by barrier plastic and pea gravel, pavers and bricks in many places.
 Few things grow well.

 The walnut and neighboring buildings cast the yard in shade.
 California is frequently in drought, so it's dry.
-I've recently learned walnuts are [allelopathic](https://en.wikipedia.org/wiki/Allelopathy).
+I've recently learned walnuts are [allelopathic](https://en.wikipedia.org/wiki/Allelopathy), releasing the toxin [juglone](https://en.wikipedia.org/wiki/Juglone).
+An arborist we consulted regarding the health of the walnut wasn't too concerned about juglone toxicity wrt other trees in the yard, fwiw.

 [The Black Walnut Dispatch](https://blackwalnutdispatch.com/the-black-walnut-society/) inspires me to take and share notes so we might all learn together.